mrdandelion6/Learn-to-Code/topics/using-vim/vim.md

 - `"%`: current file name
 - `":`: last executed command
 - `"/`: last search pattern

+# vim commands
+in this section we will cover commands we can run in vim using `:`.

+## general
+- lua <some lua code>: execute some lua code to change neovim configurations. useful for testing stuff out without having to reload neovim. eg) lua print("hello world!")

+## buffer navigation
+- e <path/to/file>: opens the file in the current buffer
+- vsp: create a vertical split with same editor
+- ls: shows all open buffers
+    - you can see the buffer numbers in the leftmost column
+- term: start a terminal in working directory (will be ~ by default)
+- bp: go to previous buffer
+- bn: go to next buffer

 # vim set up
 todo